DevSDK/calc-infinity-and-NaN/explainer.md

 ## Implementation aspect

  All of the values evaluated in infinity or NaN should be clamped to ideal finite values before consuming to components.

+ According to the [spec](https://www.w3.org/TR/css-values-4/#top-level-calculation), It says "If a top-level calculation (a math function not nested inside of another math function) would produce a value whose numeric part is NaN, it instead act as though the numeric part is +∞."
+    Therefore NaN will be calculated as positive infinity.

 ## Examples
  Below infinity and NaN could be evaluated by the expression such as Zero Division.
 The result of using the expression and keywords is identical.